szabgab/meet-os.rs/README.md

 ## Plan

 * First implement whatever is necessary to organize the Rust-Maven online meetings.
-* Then extend it to organize the Rust Israel meetings.
+* Then extend it to organize the Rust Israel meetings and maybe some other meetings I organize.
 * Then talk to other Rust groups and see if I can win them over one by one.
-* then talk to Python groups and see if I can win them over one by one.
+* Then talk to Python groups and see if I can win them over one by one.
 * Then extend it to other technology related group.

 ## Fees

-* The organization that I invite initially will get a lifetime free hosting.
+* The organizations that I invite will get a lifetime free hosting.
+These will include some sponsored links: Promotion of my own Rust, Python, etc. courses and job offers.
-* Later, if the platform is successful I'll think if other free structures for new groups.
+* Later, if the platform is successful and the costs start to rise I'll think of a fee structure for new groups.

+## Costs

+* The biggest cost will be the time spent on developing and maintaining the platform.
+* Support for the users.
+* UI Design, graphics
+* Hosting is probably less than $50 / month for a very long time.
+* Email sending - depending on the service, but it won't go over $50/month for quite some time either.

 ## Financing

-* Ask for donation from the users.
-* Use the platform to offer training courses.
+* I hope that many people, especially in the Rust community, but also in the wider Open Source community will find the project valuable to support it financially.
+* The platform will help promoting my training courses, that can generate income.
+* Income from companies that would like to promote their job offers through the system.

 ## Development